 Beijing - Chinese manufacturing activity improved slightly in April as domestic demand showed “mild improvement”, HSBC said Wednesday, but it warned the world's second-largest economy was still showing signs of weakness.

 The banking giant's preliminary purchasing managers' index (PMI), which tracks manufacturing activity in China's factories and workshops, rose to 48.3 in April from a final reading of 48.0 in March, the British banking giant said in a statement.

-The index is a closely watched indicator of the health of the Asian economic powerhouse, a key driver of global growth.
+The index is a closely watched gauge of the health of the Asian economic powerhouse, a key driver of global growth.

 A reading below 50 signals contraction while anything above points to growth.